taskcluster/gdb-js/README.md

 # gdb-js
-GDB/MI wrapper for JavaScript that maintains a state.
+Seamless GDB/MI wrapper for JavaScript.
 WORK IN PROGRESS.